quantumJLBass/boa-fraud/profiles/addresses/US/STATES/SOUTH CAROLINA/24 OFFICE PARK CT, STE A, COLUMBIA, SC, 29223-5967/24 OFFICE PARK CT, STE A, COLUMBIA, SC, 29223-5967.md

 4 years ago

 We have been renting with RPM for about 4/5 years.
 It has been a pleasure.
 A couple of years ago we had a rough year.
 Daryl worked with us through this situation and he was extremely patient and understanding.
-I am thankful for this because he didn’t have to be.
+I am thankful for this because he didn't have to be.
 They also worked with us to keep the same rate over all these years.
 I think that says a lot.
 Jeff is always super friendly and upbeat when I call and need anything.
-He’s such a darling.
+He's such a darling.
 I would continue to rent with them.

 Like1